 That all-unearthly, untaught strain!
 He saw

 The plain, brown warbler, unabashed.
-"Not mine"

 (He cried) "the error of this fatal flaw.